 Band - 7th / 8th

-Band provides students with learning and performance opportunities on wind and percussion instruments.
+The band provides students with learning and performance opportunities on wind and percussion instruments.
 The primary focus is on the development, continuation, and expansion of basic skills begun the previous year that are necessary for effective instrumental music performance.
-Students in perform in at least two concerts a year.
+Students perform in at least two concerts a year.

 Choir - 7th / 8th

 This class emphasizes vocal training for students.
 Students will learn to sing by reading music notation, producing acceptable tones, using proper diction, and responding to the interpretations of the music.
 Emphasis is on proper breathing techniques, vowel production, and voice placement.
 Students with no prior experience are welcome to participate.